-When choosing a new kitten be very aware of Feline Coronavirus and FIP.
-Cats from rescue centres and poor breeders are at particularly high risk.
+When choosing a new kitten be aware of Feline Coronavirus and FIP.
+All cats and kittens are at risk, but cats from rescue centres and poor breeders are at particularly high risk.
 Here are some tips to help you choose a good breeder, cat shelter or cattery:

 - ask about their litter tray regimes.
 Litter trays should not be shared between multiple cats.
-Each cat should have their own tray that no other cat can access.
+Cas should be kept in groups of no more than 2 or 3.
 Litter trays should be completely emptied and cleaned every day.

 - look for signs of illness in all of the cats and kittens that you see.
-Cats and kittens should have clean, healthy looking eyes.
-Their bottoms and paws should be clean and there should be no signs of any diarrhea anywhere.
+Cats and kittens should have clean and have healthy looking eyes.
+Their bottoms and paws should be clean and there should be no signs of any diarrhea.
 If you can see a litter tray, have a look in it and make sure the poos look healthy!
 Discover what a healthy poo looks like in our article on cat diarrhea

 - you should not be able to handle the kittens.
 People often visit more than one breeder/shelter in a day and the risk of spreading disease is too high.